Louis-Armand de Lom d'Arce de Lahontan, Baron de Lahontan

-Louis Armand, Baron de Lahontan (9 June 1666 – prior to 1716) served in the French military in Canada where he traveled extensively in the Wisconsin and Minnesota region and the upper Mississippi Valley.
+Louis Armand, Baron de Lahontan (9 June 1666 – before 1716) was a French aristocrat, writer, and explorer who served in the French military in Canada, where he traveled extensively in the Wisconsin and Minnesota region and the upper Mississippi Valley.
 Upon his return to Europe he wrote an enormously popular travelogue.
 In it he recounted his voyage up the "Long River," now thought to be the Missouri.
 He wrote at length and in very positive terms about Native American culture, portraying Indian people as free, rational, and generally admirable.

 Early life

-He was born into the aristocracy and inherited the title Baron Lahontan upon his father's death in 1674.
+Louis Armand was born into the aristocracy and inherited the title Baron Lahontan upon his father's death in 1674.
 De Lahontan joined the troupes de la marine and was sent to New France in 1683 at age 17 along with two other officers and three companies of troops.
 After arriving at Quebec in November and settling in Beaupré, he would lead his company in 1684 on an unsuccessful offense against the Iroquois from Fort Frontenac.

 Explorer

-Having already faced the reality of settler life in Beaupré, de Lahontan again led his men to Boucherville to live with local habitants between 1685 and 1687 – himself dividing his time between hunting and classical literature.
-Just prior to a decision to return to France, Lahontan was ordered –at least in part because of his knowledge of the Algonkian language- to head a detachment of French and native troops towards Fort St. Joseph where he would launch another attack on the Iroquois.
+Having already faced the reality of settler life in Beaupré, de Lahontan again led his men to Boucherville to live with local inhabitants between 1685 and 1687 – himself dividing his time between hunting and classical literature.
+Just prior to a decision to return to France, Lahontan was ordered–at least in part because of his knowledge of the Algonquian language–to head a detachment of French and native troops towards Fort St. Joseph where he would launch another attack on the Iroquois.
 He was a restless commander and spent much of his time exploring the region.
-In 1688 following news of the abandonment of the post at Niagara and renewed attacks of the Iroquois, he burned his fort and led his men to Michillimackinac in search of supplies and possibly entertainment for his men.
+In 1688, following news of the abandonment of the post at Niagara and renewed attacks of the Iroquois, he burned his fort and led his men to Michillimackinac in search of supplies and possibly entertainment for his men.
 De Lahontan felt that without supplies from Niagara his dwindling stores would not be enough to last the winter.
 During the winter and spring months he explored the upper Mississippi valley where he ascended the “Rivière Longue”; some scholars consider this a fanciful tale, others argue that he had discovered the Missouri River.